 Helen Rittersporn, PMP

-Helen Rittersporn has been blogging daily since launching AnchoredScraps.com on February 26, 2015.
-She recently celebrated her Second Year Blogging Daily Anniversary milestone encouraging letter writing on February 26, 2017!
+Helen Rittersporn has been blogging daily since launching AnchoredScraps.com on February 26, 2015; and celebrated her Second Year Blogging Daily Anniversary milestone encouraging letter writing on February 26, 2017!

 The AnchoredScraps.com purpose and focus encourages others to regularly carve out time to connect with others via “old” styles of correspondence, such as handwriting notes and sending cards to friends and family.